Fellowship and Service Organizations

 St. Paul Softball Teams

-In late spring as the Detroit Tigers get ready to go to bat, so too do our St. Paul softball teams.
-Two co-ed teams participate in games seasonally organized by the Downriver Church League.
-The games are held every Tuesday evening on the baseball diamonds of the Brownstown Recreational Center at the southeast corner of Telegraph and Kings Roads.
-On at least one midsummer night, our two St. Paul teams compete against each other.
-An all-church potluck is usually arranged for that evening prior to the start of the game.
-Team sign-ups and all subsequent games are announced through the Morning Bulletin and monthly Tidings newsletter.
-New players are always welcomed.
+In the late spring as the Detroit Tigers go to bat, so does our St. Paul Softball Team at weekly Tuesday night games organized by the Downriver Church League.
+All games are under the lights of the Brownstown Recreational Center diamonds at the southeast corner of Telegraph and King Roads.
+Team sign-ups and the game schedule are announced through the Sunday Morning worship bulletin and the monthly Tidings newsletter.

 The Men's Fellowship meets monthly at times announced by the church newsletter and Sunday Morning Tide bulletin.
 In addition to fellowship activities, their focus is on church-related projects that enhance our congregation's overall ministry.
 All male members of the Church over age 18 are candidates for membership in Men’s Fellowship.
 New participants are always welcome.

 For more than a half century, St. Paul United Church of Christ has sponsored a Boy Scout troop.
 Church members have also provided significant leadership for local and district-wide Scouting activities.
 Our church’s Scouting heritage is affirmed every February on Sunday morning worship with a special Scout Sunday Service.
 Boy Scout Troop #825 meets in Fellowship Hall every Monday night.
 Contact the church office for more information about enrolling your son or grandson.